last updated: 2022-04-26

 Statistical properties

-Spatial data has a lot of data points, so power
+Spatial data has a lot of data points, so power is large even for tiny effect sizes, thus the Null is always rejected (even if practically meaningless)

 Ecological properties